 Fun fact: The first-ever mascara was invented in the 1830s, made of a mix of coal dust and petroleum jelly.
-Since then, we've seen all the trends: strip false eyelashes, individual extensions, and prescription and over-the-counter lash-enhancing serums (which have recently taken some heat for its potential side effects, including changing one’s eye colour and causing fat loss around the eye).
+Since then, we've seen all the trends: strip false eyelashes, individual extensions, and prescription and over the counter lash-enhancing serums (which have recently taken some heat for its potential side effects, including changing one’s eye color and causing fat loss around the eye).
 It could be why we're going back to the basics.

 Over the past few years, the most popular "lash-lift trick" on TikTok is, yes, petroleum jelly.
 The hack involves curling your lashes and applying Aquaphor lip balm in lieu of mascara.
 Now, with our history lesson, we know that people (mostly women) have been using this trick for hundreds of years, but what is Aquaphor actually doing to the eyelashes?
 Is it making your lashes grow longer — as some people on TikTok suggest — or is it just making them look longer?
 When it comes to eyelash health, is petroleum jelly better than mascara?
 We asked optometrist and eye specialist, Jennifer Tsai, O.D., to weigh in.